Waves of Destruction

 Tsunamis differ from wind-generated waves (the kind you see at a lake or at a coastal beach) because they are characterized as shallow-water waves, with long periods and wave lengths.
 A wave becomes a shallow-water wave when the difference between the water depth and its wave length gets very small.
 Wind-generated waves usually have periods (time between crests) of 5 to 20 seconds.
-Tsunami periods are usually between 5 minutes and an hour.
+Tsunami periods are usually between 5 minutes and an two hours.

 Tsunamis transform when they move from the deep water of the open ocean and travel into the shallower water near the coast.
 Tsunami velocity or speed is dependent on the depth of water through which it travels.
 When the water depth decreases, a tsunami slows, but its height increases.
 So, a tsunami that may have been hardly noticeable at sea can grow to several meters or more at the shore.

 In the case of the Indian Ocean tsunamis, a megathrust earthquake of a magnitude 9.0 occurred at the interface of the India and Burma plates.
 In the region of the earthquake, the India plate usually moves toward the northeast at a rate of about 60 mm/year relative to the Burma plate.
 The earthquake